clifford2/nginx-demo-container/README.md

 ## About

-This code builds a very simple demo container image, running [nginx](https://nginx.org/) as a non root, unprivileged user, on port 8080.
+This code builds a very simple web server container image, which is handy for Continuous Deployment (CD) and load balancing tests & demos.
+It is running [nginx](https://nginx.org/) as a non root, unprivileged user, on port 8080.

 It returns simple content containing:

-- The image version/tag (handy for CI/CD tests & demos)
+- The image version/tag (handy for CD tests & demos)
-- The image build time (handy for CI/CD tests & demos)
+- The image build time (handy for CD tests & demos)
 - Container hostname & start time (handy for load balancing & deployment rollout tests & demos)
-- The value of an optional `$COLOR` environment variable (handy visual aid for load balancing tests & demos)
+- A coloured box, controlled by the optional `$COLOR` environment variable (handy visual aid for load balancing tests & demos)

 This output is available in the following formats: